angular/angular/aio/tools/examples/README.md

 It also contains a function to remove all the boilerplate.
 It uses `git clean -xdf` to do the job.
-It will remove all files that are not tracked by git, **including any new file that you are working on that hasn't been stage yet.**
+It will remove all files that are not tracked by git, **including any new files that you are working on that haven't been stageg yet.**
-So, be sure to save your work before removing the boilerplate.
+So, be sure to commit your work before removing the boilerplate.

 ### `run-example-e2e.js`